kylebutts/kylebutts/README.md

 ### Hi there 👋👋

 I'm an PhD student in Economics at the University of Colorado: Boulder.
-- 🔩 Working on: Causal Inference with Spatial Interference
+- 🔩 Working on: Urban Geography, Causal Inference with Spatial Interference
 - 📫 How to reach me: kyle.butts@colorado.edu
 - 😄 Pronouns: He/Him